-Ashes in the mail: Dealing with the loss a loved one has changed in the covid era
+Ashes in the mail: Dealing with the loss of a loved one has changed in the covid era

 “Dealing with death and closure has been difficult in this time,” said Deborah Gold, who teaches on death and dying at Duke University.
 “A lot of people have been moved deeply by all the people who have had to die alone in nursing homes, hospitals,” she said.
 It can make it harder for the grieving who could not be at the bedside of a parent or sibling, or who could not attend the funeral.

-Despite the fact that death is a sure thing, many Americans “believe they are immortal,” Gold said.
+Despite the fact that death is a sure thing, “many Americans would like to believe they are immortal,” Gold said.
 “An awareness of the potential of death has certainly come out of this pandemic, and I think that is a good thing. . . .
 America is the most death-phobic society that I think ever existed on the planet.”

 Seeing more boxes with bright orange labels is also raising awareness.
 The USPS has for years shipped remains.
 A spokeswoman said she was unable to quantify how much that has increased since the pandemic hit.
 But, for example, if 1 percent of the more than 1.5 million people who were cremated in 2020 were mailed, that would mean the Postal Service delivered 15,000.